 - Low grade fever

 Infant Cold and Cough

 Colds in infants that are left untreated often develop secondary infections such as cough.
 There are certain points that need to be considered when the baby shows signs of cough and colds.
+These include:

 - The baby cannot blow his or her nose effectively.

 - The baby cannot cough out phlegm in his or her lungs.

 - The common complication of cough and colds include such conditions as bronchitis, pneumonia, or bronchopneumonia.

 - Goal of treatment is in soothing the cough, relieving the congestion, and relieving the fever.

 Treatment for infants afflicted with the common cold and cough is palliative or supportive in nature.
 Goals include relieving congestion, soothing the cough, and relieving the fever.
 Common colds and uncomplicated cough often respond well to home remedies.